-During the year under review, the company's activities focussed on exploration activities at the Chagai project in Balochistan, Pakistan, following a successful fund-raising through a non-renounceable rights issue to existing shareholders that was completed early in 2011.
+During the year under review, the company's activities focussed on data compilation and evaluation for the Chagai project in Balochistan, Pakistan, following a percussion drilling program that was completed in the second quarter of 2012.
 This project is situated in the Tethyan magmatic arc, which extends from Turkey, through Iran into Pakistan and hosts a number of copper gold deposits including the Saindak copper-gold mine and the giant Reko Diq copper-gold deposit of Tethyan Copper Company limited (TCC) (see below).
-The Company has been exploring the region since 1998 and currently holds three Exploration Licences (ELs) that were granted in 2009, replacing earlier ELs that had expired.
+Lake Resources has been exploring the region since 1998.

-At Koh-i-Sultan, we are exploring for world-class copper and gold deposits associated with an extensive system of intensely altered breccia and volcanics on the margin of an extinct volcanic caldera.
-During the year under review, a 17-hole, reverse circulation (RC), percussion drilling program totalling 2,070 m was undertaken.
-Geologically significant gold and trace elements were intersected in a number of holes.
-These results support the accumulating evidence of potential for economic porphyry copper-gold deposits.
+At Koh-i-Sultan, exploration targets are world-class copper and gold deposits associated with an extensive system of intensely altered breccia and volcanics on the margin of an extinct volcanic caldera.
+Lake Resources has undertaken drilling programs in 2005, 2007-8 and 2012.
+Geologically significant gold and trace elements have been intersected in a number of holes - these results support the accumulating evidence of potential for economic porphyry copper-gold deposits.